 The Ironbridge Gorge Museum is committed to the promotion of Green Tourism.
 One of the strategic aims of the Trust in conjunction with its partners is to make the Ironbridge Gorge World Heritage Site the greenest inhabited World Heritage site in the world.
-In 2010, the Museum secured a prestigious Silver Award in the national Green Tourism Business Scheme.
+In July 2013 the Museum was sucesful in achieving a Gold Award in the national Green Tourism Business Scheme.
 The scheme provides accreditation and encouragement to business to adopt sustainable practices to ensure the continued enjoyment of the environment around us.
 The scheme also assessed the Trust's work in a variety of areas and praise came for the following initiatives:

 - A community recycling scheme based at Coalbrookdale